lookshe/nepenthes/README.md

 	curl -XPOST -d ./@corpus.txt -H'Content-type: text/plain' http://localhost:8893/train

 This could take a very, VERY long time - hours. curl may potentially time out.
-See load.sh in the nepenthes distribution for a script that incrementally loads training data.
+See [load.sh](https://svn.zadzmo.org/repo/nepenthes/head/load.sh) in the nepenthes distribution for a script that incrementally loads training data.

+The Markov module returns an empt string if there is no corpus.
+Thus, the tarpit will continue to function as a tarpit without a corpus loaded.
+The extra CPU consumed for this check is almost nothing.

 Statistics